vinceimbat/vinceimbat.com-v3/content/newsletters/index.md

 Subscribe to my monthly newsletter called _**Uman**_.

 "Uman" is the Pangasinan word for change.
-I started it to keep track of the monthly “changes” I undergo in my projects, studies, and goals but it became this exercise in essay writing that weaves spirituality, walking, writing, and photography.
+I started it to keep track of the monthly changes I undergo in my projects, studies, and goals but it became this exercise that weaves spirituality, walking, writing, and photography in an essay.

 Consider subscribing.
 It's free.
 Unsubscribe any time.